 At a protest in downtown Manhattan last week, a group of federal workers chanted: "Hey, hey, ho, ho, sequestration has got to go!"

 Where do the anti-sequester, federal government workers-turned-protestors work?
-They work at the Internal Revenue Service
+They work at the Internal Revenue Service--and they are unionized.

 As the scandal involving the IRS' targeting of Conservatives and Tea Party groups consumes the news cycle for the moment and Barack Obama (who, so far, has claimed ignorance of the targeting) has thrown a sacrificial lamb out to appease journalists, that IRS agents targeted certain small-government, anti-tax groups should really not come as a surprise.